Australian Childhood Immunisation Register

 - by calling the Immunisation Register on 1800 653 809

 Immunisation history statements are only available online, through the Medicare Express App or at a service centre if your child is under 14 years of age.
 Call the Immunisation Register if your child is 14 years or older.

 Updating the Immunisation Register

 Your doctor or immunisation provider sends us information about your child's vaccinations.
 You can call us on 1800 653 809 to check your child's vaccination details have been received.

 Using your child's immunisation history

-You can use your child's immunisation history statement when proof of immunisation is needed for school enrolment.
+Parents and guardians can use their child’s immunisation history statement when they need to provide proof of immunisation for childcare or school enrolment.

 It is important to keep your child's most recent immunisation history statement so you can provide proof of immunisation when needed.

 For example, you can use your child's statement to: